-Our ancestors were travelling the world hundreds of years ago and the records that those movements have left behind help to tell their life stories.
-Findmypast has a fascinating array of passenger lists, naturalisation records and other travel resources to help you trace your globetrotting relatives.
+Our ancestors were travelling the world well before trains, planes and automobiles arrived.
+The records that those movements have left behind help to tell their life stories.
+Findmypast has a fascinating array of passenger lists, naturalisation records and other travel resources to help you trace globetrotting relatives.

-These records are fantastic for family research because they usually include some of the most detailed records available.
-From crime, prison and punishment records to workhouse registers and government collections, some of your most surprising discoveries await in these resources.
+These records are fantastic for family research because they include some of the most detailed sources available.
+From crime, prison and punishment records to workhouse registers and government collections, you'll make some of your most jaw-dropping discoveries with this collection.

 You can explore your relative's school life and how they made a living with our exciting collection of work and education records.
 You'll find all sorts of resources in this category including apprentice registers, trade union memberships and Merchant Navy records.

 Examining social history records provides a window into the world in which your ancestor lived.
 Street and trade directories are particularly useful if your relative ran a business.
-You will also find an eclectic range of almanacs and publications amongst our directories and social history records.
+You'll also find an eclectic range of almanacs and publications amongst our directories and social history records.